pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-namespace"></a> `--namespace`, `-n`

-Specifies the namespace in which the workload is to be created or updated.
+Specifies the namespace in which the workload is created or updated in.

 <details><summary>Example</summary>